-MongoDB is a popular NoSQL database that requires data to be modeled in the JSON format.
+MongoDB is a popular NoSQL database that requires data to be modeled in JSON format.
 If your application’s data model has a natural fit to MongoDB’s recommended data model, it can provide good performance, flexibility, and scalability for transaction types of workloads.
 However, due to a few restrictions that you can face while analyzing data, it is highly recommended to stream data from MongoDB to BigQuery or any other data warehouse.

 MongoDB doesn’t have proper join, getting data from other systems to MongoDB will be difficult, and it also has no native support for SQL.
 MongoDB’s aggregation framework is not as easy to draft complex analytics logic as in SQL.